jixiang2016/stereoBR/README.md

 This repository provides the official PyTorch implementation of the paper.

 #### TL;DR
 This work proposes a unified framework to jointly address global shutter (GS) blur and rolling shutter (RS) distortion for reconstructing high-quality video frames under motion degradation.
 By introducing a novel dual-shutter setup that captures synchronized Blur-RS image pairs, the method leverages their complementary characteristics to resolve temporal and spatial ambiguities.
-The authors further develop a stereo Blur-RS system with a narrow baseline and a triaxial imaging setup to collect real-world aligned GS-RS pairs and high-speed ground truth frames.
+To this end, we construct a triaxial imaging system to collect real-world aligned GS-RS pairs and high-speed ground truth frames.
 A dual-stream motion interpretation module and self-prompted reconstruction stage enable superior and generalizable video reconstruction under challenging motion scenarios.

 <br/>
 <!--